tariq7299/ArabicApp/to-do.md

 - make the contact us page more dynamic in rendring select choices and fields ! like in bolesa
 - Add ablitity to type your language if not dispalyed in the Native language selection
 - Populate conact imformation from the data base of the tutor
+- add all countries of the world to the choucies
+- add only letters are allowecd in the first and last anem inputs validation in the client side validation

 # Backend